bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 # IANA Considerations

 The DNS record and TLV types defined by this document are intended to be managed by IANA.

+This document intends to register the version codepoint TBD.

 # To Do